PLAY THERAPY

 🌱 Creating a Safe Container: The Structure Behind the Sessions

 Safety and structure are key components of the therapeutic process.
-That’s why I work with children in sets of six sessions, intentionally designed to support both the child and their caregivers throughout the journey.
+That’s why, at CLARITY, we work with children in sets of six sessions—a model created by Julia to support both the child and their caregivers throughout the therapeutic journey.

-Each set begins with a parent session, where we explore the presenting concerns and complete the Strengths and Difficulties Questionnaire (SDQ)—a valuable assessment that offers insight into where your child is psychologically as we begin.
-While the play sessions remain non-directive, allowing your child to process at their own pace, the SDQ gives us a lens through which we can observe the shifting roots of emotional development.
+This framework begins with a parent session, where presenting concerns are explored and the Strengths and Difficulties Questionnaire (SDQ) is completed.
+The SDQ is a valuable tool that offers insight into where the child is psychologically as the work begins.
+While the play sessions remain non-directive—honouring the child’s natural pace and process—the SDQ provides a lens to observe shifts in emotional development over time.

 Our Therapeutic Environment at CLARITY